Tinea capitis is a skin infection that affects the scalp. If not treated, it can lead to permanent hair loss and scarring.

 Tinea capitis may cause:

-The diagnosis is often made with close inspection of the scalp.
-If the diagnosis is uncertain, the doctor may scrape your child’s scalp or clip a few hairs for testing.
+Diagnosis is often based on a scalp exam.
+If the diagnosis is uncertain, the doctor may scrape the scalp or clip a few hairs for testing.

 Tests on the sample may include: